chocolatey-community/chocolatey-test-environment/ReadMe.md

  * If you are finished with the vagrant box, you can remove your temporary copy with `vagrant destroy`.

-## Differences Between This and Verifier Service
+## Differences Between This and Package Verifier Service

-There are a couple of difference between the verifier service and this environment.
+There are a couple of difference between the [verifier service]() and this environment.

  * The verifier is run without the GUI - meaning it is run in a headless state.
 There is no box to interact with.
+ * The verifier only runs against Windows 2012 R2 currently.
+This repo is adding more boxes as they become available.
  * The verifier times out on waiting for a command after 12 minutes.
- * Synced folders are different - it syncs the .chocolatey folder to gather the package information files.
+ * Synced folders are different - the verifier syncs the .chocolatey folder to gather the package information files.
  * Specific VM settings are different (for performance):
     * No GUI (as previously mentioned) - `v.gui = false`
     * 6GB RAM - `v.customize ["modifyvm", :id, "--memory", "6144"]`